Travel – What places are on your Bucket List?

 This man below is panting some trinket pots.
 We don’t buy one as it is too hard to ship breakable things.
 Really some of the pottery of this area is quite unique.

-We leave Ancient Corinth and then head to modern Corinth in the aim to find somewhere to stay.
+We leave Ancient Corinth and then head to modern Corinth with the aim to find somewhere to stay.
 We don’t find anywhere.

 Then suddenly we remember the Greek Canal.